 Growing Sprouting Sweet Potato Slips

 Take the slips from the sweet potato root by twisting them while tugging on the slip.
-Once you have the slip in hand, place it in a glass or jar of water for about 2 weeks, until fine roots have developed on the slip.
+Once you have the slip in hand, place it in a glass or jar of water for about two weeks, until fine roots have developed on the slip.

 Plant the rooted slips in the garden, burying them completely and spacing them 12 to 18 inches apart.
 Keep the slips well-watered until you see green shoots appear, then water normally along with the rest of the garden.